Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

-Franklin’s ground squirrel is a species of squirrel native to North America and the only member of its genus.
-The common name of these squirrels comes from the British Arctic Explorer after which they were named.
+Franklin’s ground squirrel is a squirrel species native to North America and the only member of its genus.
+The common name of these squirrels comes from the British Arctic Explorer, after which they were named.

 They are medium-sized squirrels with a total body length of 36 to 41 cm and a body mass of approximately 950 grams, with females being significantly lighter than males.

 Their fur is brownish gray with light and dark speckles, which fade to yellowish on the underparts.
 The tail is darker in color and is almost black.